This August 7, 2012, article by Cadie Carroll of Digital Journal includes my comments on the Montreal Convention with regard to international travel.

 The Convention, successor to the highly out dated Warsaw Convention, allows passengers who have suffered everything from an inconvenience to an injury, or even death, to receive fair and just compensation for their suffering.

-“Unfortunately, many passengers are unaware of the Montreal Convention,” said aviation law expert Michael Slack of Slack & Davis, L.L.P., in Austin, Texas.
+“Unfortunately, many passengers are unaware of the Montreal Convention,” said aviation law expert Michael Slack of Slack Davis Sanger, L.L.P., in Austin, Texas.
 “They endure the pain and suffering that come after the incident, and then, depending on the circumstances, may think they have little or no recourse.”

-Ladd Sanger, also of Slack & Davis, has represented many individuals in international airline accident cases.
+Ladd Sanger, also of Slack Davis Sanger, has represented many individuals in international airline accident cases.
 He has spent extensive time studying the Montreal Convention and is one of few air crash litigation attorneys in the country who is familiar with its intricate provisions.

 According to Sanger, the following are just a few scenarios where an injured passenger could receive compensation under the Montreal Convention: turbulence, meal service (contaminants in food such as glass, needles), malfunctioning seats, lost luggage, death or injury due to a crash and damaged belongings.